 The table below provides a guide to how often you should feed your baby, relative to their age.

-If you’re trying to gauge how long your baby is feeding for, and how long they are going between feeds, time feeds from the moment they start until the beginning of the next feed.
+If you’re trying to gauge how long your baby is feeding for, and how often to feed newborns, time feeds from the moment they start until the beginning of the next feed.
 With winding and changing, every feed may last about an hour.

 If you begin feeding your baby at 11am, then you would probably expect them to be hungry again at about 2pm.
 If you have any questions about your baby’s feeding habits, you can call our Careline team on 800 6458 6262 (UAE)/ +971 4 420 9489 (Other Countries) between the hours of 9am and 6pm Saturday to Thursday.